Who has the right to make funeral arrangements in the UK? A legal guide

 If people have differing views on what should happen, it can be very upsetting at a time that is already difficult.

-The best way to proceed is to keep communicating and compromise if you can, to try as far as possible to avoid conflict.
+The best way to proceed is to keep communicating and compromise if you can, avoiding conflict where possible.

 Where the disagreement is between two or more appointees, the Court will decide the matter on the facts.
 If the deceased has expressed any wishes in the Will, these are taken into account, although these wishes are not in themselves legally binding.